ElRemolino/mern-template/README.md

 # Installation
 1. Run `npm install` to set up your enviornment
-2. Run `npm run webpack` to build and compile bundl2
+2. Run `npm run build` to build and compile bundle
-3. Run `npm start` to set up Express server and establish connection to 3B
+3. Run `npm start` to set up Express server and establish connection to DB